15 Jun Health Unit Coordinator Week: Coming Very Soon

-25 Aug Health Unit Coordinator Week!
+Celebrating Health Unit Coordinator Week

-We Care Online offers a course to become a health unit coordinator, which has no prerequisites and is 60 clock hours.
-Upon completion of the course, a national certification exam can then be taken.
-To explore more about becoming a health unit coordinator through We Care Online, click here: https://wecareonlineclasses.com/courses2/all-states/health-unit-coordinator/
+We Care Online offers a Health Unit Coordinator Certification course, which has no prerequisites and is 60 clock hours.
+Upon completion of the course, you can take a national certification exam (through NAHUC) to get certified.
+To explore more about becoming an HUC through We Care Online, click here: Health Unit Coordinator Certification